The Great Room Murals

 Items can be shipped to you or made available for pick up at Hale Library for no additional shipping fees.
 Note cards can also be purchased locally at Strecker-Nelson Gallery and Art Craft Printers & Design.

 These prints are archival pigment prints using fade resistant inks on archival matte fiber paper to maximize longevity, color detail, and dynamic range.

 - The ink and paper combination has been verified by Wilhelm Research, the authority in inkjet and giclée printing.

 - The prints are sealed with a UV filtering lacquer, mounted with PH neutral adhesive on 100 percent museum quality ragmat and secured in a wooden, charcoal stain frame.

 - Finished size is 27”x11”.

-Each note card set includes eight 4x6 cards, 2 of each mural, with coordinating ivory envelopes.
+Each note card set includes eight 4x6 cards, two of each mural, with coordinating ivory envelopes.